portellam/deploy-VFIO/README.md

 ## Description
 Ultimate scripts for a seamless, intuitive, and automated VFIO passthrough setup.
-Run any OS with real hardware under a virtual machine, in the Linux desktop of choice.
+Run any OS with real hardware, under a virtual machine, in the Linux desktop of choice.

 Protect your desktop and files from spyware (computer game Anti-cheat, Windows telemetry) and abandonware (Windows XP).